laingdk/Moon/_posts/2017-01-25-simulations-of-the-market-for-lemons.md

 $$X \sim \mathcal{N}(r+(\frac{t-r}{2}), |\frac{t-r}{2}|^{2}))$$

-where $t$ is the true value of the car, and $r$ is the overall average value, which is used as the "prior."
+where *t* is the true value of the car, and *r* is the overall average value, which is used as the "prior."

 So, there is a 68% chance that the buyer's offer will be between the overall average and the true value of the car in question, and there is a 16% chance that the offer will be more extreme than the true value (whether the true value is more or less than the average).
 Note that this randomization affects both high-value *and* low-value cars; it is thus possible that even a lemon will fail to sell, just as it is now possible that a peach will successfully sell.